-Zoe’s Ghana Kitchen: Traditional Ghanaian Recipes Remixed for the Modern Kitchen, written by Zoe Adjonyoh, highlights the wonderful flavors and ingredients of Ghanaian cuisine with a mixture of homemade favorites and traditional flavors.
-Featured recipes include Waakye Rice (Rice & Beans), Fante-Fante (Fante Fish Soup), Kyinkyinga (Suya Goat Kebabs), Coconut & Cassava Cake, Nkruma (Pan-Fried Okra), and Milo Milkshake.
-I will also be including Zoe’s recipe for Bofrot, also known as Puff Puff or the Ghanaian Doughnut, at the end of the post.
+Zoe’s Ghana Kitchen: Traditional Ghanaian Recipes Remixed for the Modern Kitchen, written by Zoe Adjonyoh, highlights the wonderful variety and ingredients of Ghanaian cuisine with a mixture of homemade favorites and traditional flavors.
+Featured recipes include Waakye Rice (Rice & Beans), Fante-Fante (Fante Fish Soup), Kyinkyinga (Suya Goat Kebabs), Nkruma (Pan-Fried Okra), and Milo Milkshake.
+I will also be including Zoe’s recipe for Bofrot, also known as Puff Puff or the Ghanaian Doughnut, at the end of the review.

 Disclosure: I received a copy of this book from Mitchell Beazley in exchange for my honest review.
 All comments and opinions are my own.
-This post contains affiliate links.
+This post contains Amazon affiliate links.
+If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Chapters are divided based on course: Salads; Fish & Seafood; Veggie Dishes; Meat; Sides; Desserts; Drinks & Snacks; and Dips, Sauces & Salsas.

 For those unfamiliar with Ghana, a breakdown of the regional foods of the country is included along with a map.
 There is also an exceptionally detailed guide to the ingredients common in Ghanaian cooking with descriptions, photos, health benefits, and popular uses.
-Zoe even includes a list of songs as a soundtrack to cook to (Zoe’s Ghana Kitchen playlist is available for subscription on Spotify) and an additional one at the end of the book to eat to.
+Zoe even includes a list of songs as a soundtrack to cook to (Zoe’s Ghana Kitchen playlist is available for subscription on Spotify) and an additional one at the end of the book to pair with the meal.

 Bofrot (Puff Puff) are spiced Ghanaian doughnuts.
 The yeast-based dough creates a light and airy doughnut when fried with the warming flavors of cinnamon, nutmeg, and vanilla.
 After frying, the warm Bofrot is rolled in cinnamon sugar for extra sweetness and a little texture (variations of the Bofrot, Puff Puff, Mikate occur between regions and countries with wet/dry versions and different flavorings).